 Did your mind just explode?
 What’s even scarier is that many of them are linked to cancer, cause birth defects or are toxic allergens.

 I honestly don’t know what I would do without my diffusers.
 I have 3.
-It’s just that diffusing essential oils have some many benefits!
+Diffusing essential oils have so many benefits!

 I used to be an avid candle burner.
 Candles contain some very toxic chemicals that contaminate the air.
 I talked about that HERE.
 I do still love candles but always stick to soy and beeswax.
 Make your own non toxic soy candles HERE and beeswax candles HERE.